 - A system has been developed to annually update values for land assessed under the Farmland Assessment Act.

-The table above represents agricultural use value per acre in Iron County for the various classes of agricultural property.
+The table below represents agricultural use value per acre in Iron County for the various classes of agricultural property.